Ancon Hill

 Ancón Hill (Spanish: Cerro Ancón) is a 199 m high hill that overlooks Panama City, Panama, adjacent to the township of Ancón.
 It was used for administration of the Panama Canal and was under U.S. jurisdiction as a part of the Panama Canal Zone until being returned to Panama in 1977.
 Largely undeveloped, the area is now a reserve.
 The hill includes the highest point in Panama City.

 Relatively undeveloped it includes a jungle in an otherwise urban area, and wildlife still survives cut off from other jungle areas.
 It is not uncommon to see sloths, white-nosed coati, nine-banded armadillos, Geoffroy's tamarins, or deer on Ancon Hill, which now has protected status.
 Its name is used as an acronym by a Panamanian environmental group, Asociación Nacional para la Conservación de la Naturaleza (ANCON).

 The lower slopes contained residences and Gorgas Hospital.
-Higher up were the residence of the Governor of the Canal Zone and Quarry Heights, where the United States Southern Command was located.
+Higher up were the residences of the Governor of the Canal Zone and Quarry Heights, where the United States Southern Command was located.
 Quarry Heights was thus named as it is adjacent to a large rock quarry on one side of the hill, which left a visible cliff face.
-The hill contains an abandoned underground bunker once manned by the US Southern Command.
+The hill contains an abandoned underground bunker once occupied by the US Southern Command.
 At the top are two broadcast towers and a small road reaches them.
 One-way vehicular traffic is allowed during daylight hours.
 The summit of the hill can be reached by a 30-minute hike.
 Hikers can use the road to reach the summit, and the hill is a popular jogging and hiking trek.
 Along the path, all manner of vegetation and birds can be seen.